 Many people in need of prescription pain relief also grapple with psychological and emotional pain.
 Cancer patients prescribed fentanyl, for example, may also experience depression.
 Survivors of traumatic car accidents may experience high levels of anxiety long after their surgery is over.
 As a source of relief, prescription painkillers are often easy to access.
 Typically, they’re stashed away in kitchen cupboards and bathroom cabinets, readily available and easily accessible.
 Unfortunately, this makes them a viable option for people looking to self-medicate for psychological and emotional pain.
 But consuming painkillers without a prescription can be extremely dangerous and the relief painkillers provide is temporary, leading to tolerance, dependence, and substance abuse.

 Prescription drugs may seem safe, but all drugs come with risks, especially painkillers.
 Luckily, at Genesis Recovery, we offer a prescription drug treatment program and an opioid addiction treatment program.
-Our recovery programs include detox, therapy, clinical support, a 12-step program, and a faith-based community.
+Our recovery programs include detox, therapy, clinical support, a 12-step program, and a multi-faceted community.

 You don’t have to use painkillers to deal with stress or escape from pain.
 We can help you overcome addiction and restore your life from the inside out.
 Contact us today if you or a loved one have been misusing painkillers and are interested in finding a better way to cope.